-A yacht with the earliest of Age or Series Date before 1 January 2010 shall comply with ISAF 1.81 or 1.82 above or with 1.84.
+A yacht with the earliest of Age or Series Date before 1 January 2010 shall comply with ISAF 1.8.1 or 1.8.2 above or with 1.8.4.

-- a) A yacht with the earliest of Age or Series Date before the 1 January 2010 not complying with 1.81 or 1.82 shall have been designed built, maintained, modified and repaired in accordance with the requirements of one of the following: - the ABS Guide for Building and Classing Offshore Yachts in which case the yacht shall have on board either a certificate of plan approval issued by ABS, or written statements signed by the designer and builder which confirm that they have respectively designed and built the yacht in accordance with the ABS Guide. - ISO 12215 Category A, with written statements signed by the designer and builder which confirm that they have respectively designed and built the yacht in accordance with the ISO standard, except that a race organizer or class rules may accept, when those standards described above is not available, the signed statement by a naval architect or other person familiar with the standards listed above that the yacht fulfills the above requirements. - except that a race organizer, when that described above is not available, may permit a yacht to compete if there is successful past race or passage making history for the yacht.
+- a) A yacht with the earliest of Age or Series Date before the 1 January 2010 not complying with 1.8.1 or 1.8.2 shall have been designed built, maintained, modified and repaired in accordance with the requirements of one of the following: - the ABS Guide for Building and Classing Offshore Yachts in which case the yacht shall have on board either a certificate of plan approval issued by ABS, or written statements signed by the designer and builder which confirm that they have respectively designed and built the yacht in accordance with the ABS Guide. - ISO 12215 Category A, with written statements signed by the designer and builder which confirm that they have respectively designed and built the yacht in accordance with the ISO standard, except that a race organizer or class rules may accept, when those standards described above is not available, the signed statement by a naval architect or other person familiar with the standards listed above that the yacht fulfills the above requirements. - the EC Recreational Craft Directive for Category A (having obtained the CE mark). - except that a race organizer, when that described above is not available, may permit a yacht to compete if there is successful past race or passage making history for the yacht.